Pretro/gymstore/README.md

 11. As a User, i want to receive emails with details of my purchases so that I can compare when you arrive the products that everything is received in order to how it was purchased.

+12. As a User, i want to easily recover my password incase I forget it.

 ## __The purpose of the GymStore is to :__